 - 5 units, 5 hours lecture (GR or P/NP)

 - Course is equivalent to two years of high school study.

-- · Course is taught in Spanish.

-- Acceptable for credit: CSU, UC
+- · Acceptable for credit: CSU, UC

-Study and practice in understanding, speaking, reading and writing Spanish; readings in Spanish and Latin-American life and culture; course conducted with Spanish as the primary language of instruction.
+Development and application of language skills and cultural exploration of the Spanish speaking world: Study and practice in understanding, speaking, reading and writing Spanish; readings in Spanish and Latin-American life and culture; course conducted with Spanish as the primary language of instruction.
 1105.00